Posted on July 10, 2019

 Breast augmentation is one of the most common plastic surgical procedures performed today.
 When our Atlanta, GA patients come in for consultation some have done a lot of research about implants and some have done none.
 Today’s blog will talk about the implants that are available and will help you start to figure out which may be right for you.

 There are currently 3 FDA approved companies providing breast implants in the USA.
 The FDA also recommends that every device placed, whether silicone or saline, be exchanged after approximately 10-15 years.
 This means the device is not permanent!
-Please keep that in mind as you think about breast augmentation, as you will likely need an exchange or two during your lifetime.
+Please keep that in mind as you think about breast augmentation, as you will likely need a breast revision exchange or two during your lifetime.

 Breast implants come in 2 main varieties based on what is on the inside of the implant.
 These are silicone and saline.
 In fact, there are different kinds of silicones in different kinds of silicone implants but let’s not muddy the waters yet.
 In general terms the outer shells of both silicone and saline implants are the same.
 They come in smooth and textured types.